postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 An environment is a set of key-value pairs, with the key as the variable name.
 You can use a [data editor](/docs/postman/launching_postman/navigating_postman) to modify an environment.

-While working with APIs, you will often need to have different setups.
-For example, your local machine, the development server, or the production API.
-Environments give you the ability to customize requests using variables.
-This way you can easily switch between different setups without changing your requests.
-You won’t have to worry about remembering all those values once they are in Postman.
-Environments can be downloaded and saved as JSON files and uploaded later.
+While working with APIs, you often need different setups for your local machine, the development server, or the production API.
+Environments lets you customize requests using variables so you can easily switch between different setups without changing your requests.
+You won’t have to remember all those values once they are in Postman.
+You can download environments and save them as JSON files and upload them later.

 > **Environment and global variables are always stored as strings.
 If you’re storing objects/arrays, be sure to `JSON.stringify()` them before storing, and `JSON.parse()` them while retrieving.**